Feedback and Complaints Guidance: How to give feedback or make a complaint to the Crown Prosecution Service

 If your complaint refers to the way in which we have conducted ourselves (a service complaint), and you remain dissatisfied following Stages One and Two, you can refer your complaint to the Independent Assessor of Complaints (IAC) for review within one month of the Stage Two reply.
 The IAC operates independently from the CPS, and is responsible for reviewing complaints from members of the public in relation to the quality of the service provided by the CPS and our adherence to our published complaints procedure.
 Further information about the role of the IAC is available from the CPS website.

-The Office of the IAC will acknowledge receipt of your complaint and the IAC will provide a full response within 40 working days of accepting the complaint (the date of acceptance may be different to the date of receipt as it may be necessary to conduct enquiries to determine whether the case falls within the remit of the IAC).
+The Office of the IAC will acknowledge receipt of your complaint and the IAC will provide a full response within 40 working days of accepting the complaint.
 If it is not possible to complete the investigation and reply within that time, the Office of the IAC will contact you to explain why there is a delay and provide a date by which they hope to provide a response.
 If the IAC does not accept a complaint for example because it does not relate to a service complaint or it has not been through Stages One and Two of the complaints process, you will be notified of the reason for rejection within five working days of the decision.

 IAC Contact Details